 The fact that life transitions, such as injury and retirement, can have a serious, negative personal, social, emotional and behavourial effect on an individual, is no longer a painful secret.
 For example, at L&M we understand the issues that potentially haunt the injured or retired athlete: the loss of identity, physical engagement, social rewards and daily routine; and the perceived lack of purpose, knowledge or skills required to adapt to a new ‘normal’ life or to return to pre-injury performance levels.
 Concerns that might equally apply to any transitioning individual.

-Guided by the latest research, our Chartered Sport and Exercise Psychology Consultants have specific expertise in supporting sportspeople through injury and retirement; skills that are readily adaptable to other transitions and individuals as appropriate.
-For example:
+Guided by the latest research, our BPS Chartered Sport and Exercise Psychology Consultants have specific expertise in supporting sportspeople through injury and retirement; skills that are readily adaptable to other transitions and individuals as appropriate.

 In all, we take a proactive approach to promoting positive, personal alignment, progression and well-being during these potentially difficult times.
 By listening to each individual’s unique situation and requirements, we can provide support and help prepare for the inevitable changes during the process.

-Please note, that in keeping with the British Psychology Society Code of Conduct, any clients displaying signs of clinical mental ill-health will be referred to an HCPC Registered Clinical Psychologist.
+Please note, that in keeping with the British Psychology Society Code of Conduct and Ethics, any clients displaying signs of clinical mental ill-health will be recommended to refer to an HCPC Registered Clinical Psychologist.
 If appropriate, our expert support can continue in conjunction with any such clinical services.

 Further services to promote sustainable, optimal performance across sporting and non-sporting organisations, teams and individuals can be found throughout this L&M website.